RegulatableML/RegulatableML.github.io/content/cfp.md

 ## Format

 We welcome both short papers no longer than 4 pages and long papers of up to 9 pages, excluding references and unlimited supplementary materials.
-Please use the [NeurIPS 2023 template](https://neurips.cc/Conferences/2023/PaperInformation/StyleFiles) and submit your paper(s) in PDF format.
+Please use the RegML @ NeurIPS 2023 template ([neurips_2023.tex](/template/neurips_2023.tex), [neurips_2023.sty](/template/neurips_2023.sty)) and submit your paper(s) in PDF format.